isustatistics/Website-Workshop/README.md

 ## What can I edit on my site?
 A lot, but is a bit confusing.

 The site is built around [Widgets]( https://wowchemy.com/docs/getting-started/page-builder/).
-You could create your own.
+You could create your own or use the ones already made.

 ### Fist steps: Editing the Bio and welcome page.
 In your repo (or local copy), search for ‘content/authors/admint/_index.md’